 A quick call to HMRC on 0300 200 3300 will tell you where you stand with your tax liabilities year to date and if you have overpaid, they should be able to provide you with a rebate.
 Alternatively, you can check online to see whether you’re on the correct tax code on the GOV.UK website.

-Smartphone apps are a great way to make money on the go.
-It may sound too good to be true but there really are free apps that will pay you to complete small tasks such as filling out surveys, taking pictures or watching videos!
+Smartphones are a great tool for making money on the go.
+It may sound too good to be true but there really are websites and free apps that will pay you to complete small tasks such as filling out surveys, taking pictures or watching videos!
 Some apps you can open up and use as and when you feel like it i.e. if you have a spare 5-10 minutes here and there whilst others will pay you to perform tasks in specific circumstances.

 Which apps can I try free?